Jewish Life & Culture

 RISING SONS: CONFRONTING TRAGEDY – FICTION

 In My Darling Boy: A Novel, John Dufresne tells the story of Olney, whose beloved son Cully collapses into addiction and vanishes into the chaotic netherworld of South Florida.
 Aided by his terminally ill girlfriend and the colorful inhabitants of a local motel, Olney sets out to save his son from becoming another fatality of the opioid crisis.
-In Adam Haslett’s Mothers and Sons: A Novel, an estranged mother and son must confront the shared secret that tore them apart years before.…
+Sam Sussman’s Boy from the North Country: A Novel centers on the relationship between Evan and his dying mother,…

 Events List Navigation